-While the four Board committees are required to be vigilant on climate issues in their respective areas of competence, the Board Committee on Ethics, Environment and Sustainable Development ("CEEDD") is specifically responsible for examining the risks and opportunities related to climate change and making recommendations to the Board.
-Chaired by an independent director, it ensures that the Group is committed to environmental responsibility and that it takes into account non-financial issues and long-term perspectives, in particular by setting non-financial objectives.
-These missions lead the ESDC to examine the Group's climate objectives on a regular basis, both in terms of their parameters (ambition, definition, scope, deadlines and level of certification) and the monitoring of their implementation.
+SWhile the four committees of the Board are required to be vigilant on climate issues in their respective areas of competence, the Board Committee on Ethics, Environment and Sustainable Development ("CEEDD") is specifically responsible for examining the risks and opportunities related to climate change and making recommendations to the Board.
+Chaired by an independent director, it ensures that the Group is committed to environmental responsibility and that it takes into account non-financial issues and long-term prospects, in particular by setting non-financial objectives.

+These missions lead the CEEDD to examine the Group's climate objectives on a regular basis, both in terms of their parameters (ambition, definition, scope, deadlines and level of certification) and the monitoring of their implementation.
 More generally, all climate-related disclosures are examined by the CEEDD.

-The Board of Directors, relying on the work of the Nomination, Remuneration and Governance Committee (NRCG), ensures the alignment of executives with the climate objectives it has set in line with its statutory purpose, by integrating them into the remuneration policy of the Chief Executive Officer and all executives.
+The Board of Directors, relying on the work of the Nomination, Remuneration and Governance Committee (NRGC), ensures the alignment of executives with the climate objectives it has set in line with its statutory purpose, by integrating them into the remuneration policy for the Chief Executive and all executives.

-Thus, the variable remuneration of the Managing Director is partly conditional on the objective of reducing CO2 emissions linked to energy production.
-This objective represents 10% of the extra-financial criteria of the Chief Executive Officer's annual variable remuneration and 10% of all the criteria for her performance shares, which also include the objective of increasing the share of renewables in the Group's electricity capacity mix, up to 5%.
+Thus, the variable remuneration of the Chief Executive Officer is partly conditional on the objective of reducing CO2 emissions from energy production.
+In 2023, this objective represents 10% of the extra-financial criteria of the CEO's annual variable remuneration and 10% of all the criteria for her performance shares, which also include, for 5%, the objective of increasing the share of renewable energy in the Group's electricity capacity mix.

-The performance share plans for all the Group's senior executives and more generally for all beneficiaries of performance shares are conditional, in the same proportion as the Chief Executive Officer, on the two aforementioned climate objectives.
+The performance share plans for all the Group's senior executives and, more generally, for all beneficiaries of performance shares, are conditional, to the same extent as the CEO, on the achievement of the two climate objectives mentioned before.